BrunoArsioli/2BIGB-GammaRay-Blazar-Catalog/README-2BIGB-GammaRay-SED-Data.txt

  ! - UPLOAD THIS TABLE
  ! - FROM NOW ON, THE SED DATA POINTS WILL SHOW UP WHEN YOU CENTER AT 2BIGB SOURCES !
  !
-THE GAMMA-RAY SEDs WILL ALSO BE AVAILABLE VIA http://vo.bsdc.icranet.org !
+THE GAMMA-RAY SEDs WILL ALSO BE AVAILABLE VIA CDS-Vizier and http://vo.bsdc.icranet.org !
  !
  !
 Use ! to comment row - Delimiter used '|'